LuisFelipeSantana64/Restaurant-registration-System---OOP/README.md

 <h2>📜 About the Project</h2>
 <p>
 This program was developed following the Object Oriented Programming (OOP) paradigm, using classes and objects to structure the code.
-The program allows managing a restaurant registry with the following features:
+The program allows managing a restaurant registry with the following main features:
 <ul>
-  <li>Register new restaurants with name and category.</li>
+  <li>Register new restaurants with name, category and description.</li>
+   <li>Register new menu item and add it to a restaurant menu.</li>
   <li>List registered restaurants, displaying their status (Active/Inactive).</li>
   <li>Change the status (Active or Inactive) of an already registered restaurant.</li>
 </ul>